dicotha/zf2ToStartingProjects/README.md

 ```sh
 vendor\zendframework\zend-developer-tools\config
 ```
-copy the file zenddevelopertools.local.php.dist and send the copy to folde :
+copy the file zenddevelopertools.local.php.dist and send the copy to folder :
 ```sh
 config\autoload
 ```
-rename the file to "zdt.local.php"
+Rename the file to "zdt.local.php"

 Go to your mysql and create a db called sis3